 Current openings are listed below.
 Click on the job title to view the job description and begin the application process.

-Assists those eligible to receive the rights, procedural safeguards, and services provided by NJ Early Intervention program through service coordination and advocacy to assure linkage to all services provided within the EI program along with other community resources to maximize a child’s abilities.
+The Service Coordinator is responsible for assisting and enabling children and families eligible for New Jersey Early Intervention Services System to receive the rights, procedural safeguards, and services that are authorized by the New Jersey Early Intervention Program.
+This individual coordinates services and advocates for families to assure linkage to all services provided within the Early Intervention Program and with other community resources in order to maximize their child’s abilities.